 The history of architecture is also the history of building materials.
 Frank Lloyd Wright wrote: “The nature of the materials employed in construction is inherent to the true nature of every good building, that is, of the kind of construction we call Architecture.”
 He went on to say that a house “will glorify the material of which it is composed.”
 Studying ancient building materials enables us to understand how far our society has come, and how criteria for choosing these materials have changed over time.
-Nowadays, we talk about resistance to mechanical stress, thermal and acoustic insulation properties, breaking loads, resistance to ageing and so on, all the way to assessing building materials’ fire resistance, transmittance and other more or less fundamental details.
+Nowadays, when we talk about modern construction materials, we talk about resistance to mechanical stress, thermal and acoustic insulation properties, breaking loads, resistance to ageing and so on, all the way to assessing building materials’ fire resistance, transmittance and other more or less fundamental details.

 But where did all this development begin?